 On April 13-14, Fynnette Eaton (NHA) and Kevin Devorsey (NWM) participated in a stakeholders meeting of the Unified Digital Format Registry (UDFR), held at the Library of Congress, along with 22 cultural memory institutions concerned with digital preservation.
 UDFR aims to pool the expertise of these archival communities to document characteristics that can be used to identify file formats, and then to document the information in an authoritative knowledge base.

 In every instance over these years NARA has collaborated with agencies with much larger research budgets in funding research projects.
 NARA has often contributed “pennies on the dollar” to such projects.

 My bottom line: I want to believe the next generation of public servants will do right by the American people by managing and preserving the government’s born-digital records, and providing the means for continuing access to them, so as to ensure that the history of the 21st century is properly preserved.

+NARA has a long history of involvement with the development of international standard related to electronic records and other digital information.
 Claims of trustworthiness are easy to make but are thus far difficult to justify or objectively prove.
 Establishing more clear criteria detailing what a trustworthy repository is and is not has become vital.

 Last month, the President’s Council of Advisors on Science and Technology (PCAST) submitted their report to the President and to Congress, “Designing a Digital Future: Federally Funded Research and Development in Networking and Information Technology.“ In this report, the PCAST provides recommendations – with specific mention of NARA’s role in Digital Democracy – regarding IT research priorities, challenges, and opportunities for the Federal government in the years ahead.